rinigus/pure-maps/maps/README.md

 ## Slippy Raster Tile Format

 Slippy is a raster tile format based on Spherical Mercator.
-It is used by most global providers of raster tiles, e.g. Google and OpenStreetMap.
+It is used by most global providers of raster tiles, such as Google and OpenStreetMap.
 For documentation, see e.g. [OpenStreetMap Wiki][slippy].

 * **`backgroundColor`**: Background color used behind actual tiles, visible before tiles are loaded.
 Optional, defaults to "#e6e6e6".